turirandy/enviroment/README.md

 ## Objectives
 - Afforestation and Reforestation

-      Planting trees in areas affected by deforastation to promote biodiversity,restore ecological balance and mitigate climate change.PLus we are making the world greener and more oxygen for us.
+    -Planting trees in areas affected by deforastation to promote biodiversity,restore ecological balance and mitigate climate change.PLus we are making the world greener and more oxygen for us.

 - Enviromental Clean-up Campaigns

-      Organizing regular community clean-up drives to remove litter and contaminants from public spaces and natural ecosystems.
+     -Organizing regular community clean-up drives to remove litter and contaminants from public spaces and natural ecosystems.

 - Awareness and Education

-      Conducting workshops school programs and public seminars aimed at fostering environmental consciousness and sustainable practices.Teaching children about saving the Earth when they are younger makes a big impact.They will adapt into the eco-friendly system quicker and easier which changes the world alot.
+     -Conducting workshops school programs and public seminars aimed at fostering environmental consciousness and sustainable practices.Teaching children about saving the Earth when they are younger makes a big impact.They will adapt into the eco-friendly system quicker and easier which changes the world alot.